Panic-Manic/Panic-Manic/README.md

 ⚪🎮 - The game has begun.
 The gods’ eyes are upon you, and there’s no turning back now.

+[Took me a while to think of these]

 ————————————————————

 [✖] 𝘿𝙉𝙄;